nessajimenez/vanguard-ab-test-/README.md

 ## Problem & Hypotheses

-Did the new design created by the Customer Experiment team successful in increasing overall client engagement and potential revenue for Vanguard?
+Was the new design created by the Customer Experiment team successful in increasing overall client engagement and potential revenue for Vanguard?

 > Completion Rate
   > Did more clients reach the confirm step in the test group than the control group?